itch.io's HTML basement

 All elements listed here have links to pages with more info on the MDN (Mozilla Developer Network) site.
 There are other sites like this, but this one's pretty good.

 The MDN's also got info about CSS (Cascading Style Sheets), which people tend to use to style websites.
 This page has a bunch of custom style stuff applied to it, which is also listed down at the bottom.
-You can request the ability to edit CSS on itch (it shows up in your page's theme editor) here.
+You can request the ability to edit CSS on itch—if your request is granted you'll get a little textbox for custom CSS in all your pages' theme editors.

 …about semantics and style